-In Pollonia, you will find the second port of Milos.
+In Pollonia lies the second port of Milos.
 It is much smaller than Adamas and it is only used by local fishing boats and boats that serve the connection between Pollonia and the islands of Kimolos and Glaronissia.
-For this reason, a day trip to Kimolos or an even longer stay are always on the table.
+For this reason, a day trip to Kimolos (or an even longer stay) is always on the table.

 For the time you spend in Pollonia, the village does have a few interesting things to see.
-Agia Paraskevi church is the signature landmark of Pollonia, as it can be spotted from any part of the village.
-At the same time, it is a very popular viewpoint for those who want a nice place to watch the sunset.
+Agia Paraskevi church is a very popular viewpoint for those who want a nice place to watch the sunset.

-Conveniently enough, Pollonia also has a beach that is ideal for swimming or just relaxing on the seashore.
+Conveniently enough, Pollonia beach is ideal for swimming or just relaxing on the seashore.
 It is sandy, with shallow waters and trees that offer natural shade.
-The beach of Pollonia is particularly popular among families with children.
+The beach is particularly popular among families with children.

-For those who enjoy long hikes, the hiking route from Pollonia to Phylakopi will allow you to enjoy the landscape in the area.
-Phylakopi is a significant archeological site which dates back to the Prehistoric period.
-The Neolithic settlement started developing from 9000 to 4000 BC and its decline began around 1000 BC.
+For those who enjoy long hikes, the hiking route from Pollonia to Phylakopi will allow you to enjoy the landscape.
+Phylakopi is a significant archeological site that dates back to the Prehistoric period.
+The Neolithic settlement started developing from 9000 BC to 4000 BC and its decline began around 1000 BC.
 The ruins can also be reached by car.

 Following the same road from Phylakopi, don't miss a stop at Papafragas beach, with the beautiful cave of Papafragas that makes it one of the most visited places on the island!